dannolaius/coda-tutorial/gatsby-tutorial/step6/text.md

 ### Integrate with Jest

-we'll make Jest run the setup file by updating the Jest configuration file
+We'll make Jest run the setup file by updating the Jest configuration file

 ```plain